 Please visit our SBD Teams page to access the listing of official SBD State Representative online groups.

 These positions are held by our professionally trained SBD doulas, and help in part by overseeing the progress and programs of their Local and State Representatives.
 Regional Representatives help plan and promote workshops and other public awareness opportunities in your region.

 Stillbirthday Birth & Bereavement Diversity Team

 We are looking for executive team members who have excellent understanding of diversity within birth and/or bereavement.
-To be considered for our executive team, you must demonstrate depth of understanding in the culture or faith group you are representing, including documented training and exposure.
+This includes expanding our knowledge base from the paradigm of birth in any trimester, to values that determine or impact the course of pregnancy, birth, the welcoming, farewell and/or healing journeys of families.
+To be considered for our executive team, you must demonstrate depth of understanding in the ethnic, cultural, faith-, philosophy-, psychospiritual, specific/niche birth aspect (such as multiples, surrogacy, teen mother, etc.) or other based group you are representing, including documented training and exposure.

 We also hold a growing section of cultural and religious bereavement resources, with opportunities for you to join our news team to write on a particular subject, or provide mentorship to other bereaved parents who share in your unique and special demographic.

 The Diversity Team